Phoneguytech75/FNF-PsychEngine/README.md

 # Features
 - **Note Skins:** - Easily add skins for notes.
 - **Score on Death:** - Show score on death.
+- **Highscore and Combo things:** - Shows highscore and combo in game.